reshmabidikar/slate/source/includes/_payment-method.md

 The `Payment Method` resource represents the payment methods associated with a customer `Account`.
 There are often two parts to this resource:

-* The core Kill Bill attributes shown below, which are fairly minimalistic and mostly track the associated payment plugin that is used to interract with the payment gateway.
+* The core Kill Bill attributes shown below, which are limited and mostly track the associated payment plugin that is used to interract with the payment gateway.
 * The plugin attributes, which are plugin specific and payment method specific -- credit card, ACH, bitcoin, etc. In the case of a credit card for instance, the plugin would keep track of things like `name`, `address`, `last4`, and `token`.
 Not only are such attributes dependent on the payment method, but they are also dependent on the third party payment gateway, and on the tokenization model.